Edward Norton in Glass Onion brings to mind one man in particular – just say it

 Did Edward Norton base his character in Glass Onion: A Knives Out Mystery on Elon Musk?
 Probably.

-If you’ve read any entertainment news outlet in the past six months, you’ll know three things: Glass Onion is out on Netflix on 23 December; Daniel Craig’s Southern sleuth is confirmed queer (but Craig himself doesn’t “want to make a song and dance about it”) and Edward Norton’s character is very probably, most likely, almost definitely based on Elon Musk.
+If you’ve read any entertainment news outlet in the past six months, you’ll know two things about the film, which came out on Netflix on 23 December: Daniel Craig’s Southern sleuth is confirmed queer (but Craig himself doesn’t “want to make a song and dance about it”) and Edward Norton’s character is very probably, most likely, almost definitely based on Elon Musk.

 The film stars Norton as Miles Bron (a brief, cursory name not unlike Ee-lon Muhsk), a billionaire tech bro CEO.
 Once a year, he invites his friends – a smug gaggle of people described as “disruptors” if only by themselves – for a lavish weekend away.
 These “disruptors” include a men’s rights activist and online celebrity Duke Cody (Dave Bautista) and a racist model-turned-influencer (Kate Hudson).
 Bron has just become a multitrillionaire through his stake in Alpha, a tech giant.
 If you’re thinking, “Hey!
 That sounds really familiar” – you’re not alone.